Silberengel/scriptorium/uploader/publisher/README.md

 Commands
 --------
 - init-metadata: infer and create @metadata.yml next to your source
-- generate: convert source → AsciiDoc and generate NKBIP-01 compliant bookstr events
+- generate: convert source → AsciiDoc and generate NKBIP-01 and NKBIP-08 compliant events
 - publish: publish events to relay with verification (adds `a` tags to index events)
 - qc: verify presence on relay and republish missing events (use `--republish` to auto-republish)
 - all: run generate → publish → qc in sequence